 We are living through times of incredible social and technological change.
 Since leaving a career in academic philosophy in 2008, I have sought to contribute to positive change through activism, authorship, and social entrepreneurship.

-Tim Rayner is a philosopher and social entrepreneur.
-He wrote ‘Coalition of the Willing’ (2010), a collaborative short film directed by the British film maker Simon Robson.
-‘Coalition of the Willing’ was made by a network of 20 animation teams spread across three continents, totalling 77 people.
+My contributions include ‘Coalition of the Willing’ (2010), a short film I wrote with the British film maker Simon Robson.
+‘Coalition of the Willing’ was made by an international network of 20 animation teams.
 It won the Grand Jury Prize (Real Life Category) at the 2010 Hampton International Film Festival, Best Short Film at the 2012 San Francisco Green Film Festival, and Best Environmental Short at 2011 FlickerFest Sydney.

-An innovation thought leader, Tim advises start ups including the European open innovation platform, Babele.
-In 2014, he helped set up the Australian arm of the global not-for-profit company, One Million Acts of Innovation.
-Tim is a member of the Florence Guild and the General Thinking network.
-He has given talks on collaborative culture at F5 (New York), In the Room (Sydney), and the DiG Festival (Newcastle).
-He has been interviewed for CNN Online, BRW, ABC Radio, and Radio National Philosopher’s Zone.
+I have worked with and advised several startup ventures including the European open innovation platform, Babele, and the Australian arm of the global innovation consultancy, One Million Acts of Innovation.
+I am a member of the Florence Guild and the General Thinking network.
+I have spoken on innovation and creative culture at F5 (New York), In the Room (Sydney), and the DiG Festival (Newcastle).
+I have been interviewed for CNN Online, BRW, ABC Radio, and Radio National Philosopher’s Zone.